riders&elephants × The Wharton School · Research Programme

 Overview

-We measured how an ECD Change Programme impacts employee engagement.
+We measured how an Emotional Culture Change Programme impacts employee engagement.
 Pre and post measurements across 16 participants throughout a major change transformation inside their organisation.

 Key Findings